lancachenet/monolithic/README.md

 # Monolithic Game Download Cache Docker Container

+# DEVELOPMENT WARNING

+This docker image is currently still in testing.
+Although it has been tested at several lans and in theory is superior to steamcache/generic it hasn't undergone the same battle testing (although it's getting pretty close).
+We recommend you do your own tests before using this image.
+Please submit any issues you find so we can improve it.

+This will eventually "replace" steamcache/generic for the majority of users, but if you don't know what you are doing, we suggest using steamcache/generic for the time being!

 ## Introduction

 This docker container provides a caching proxy server for game download content.
 For any network with more than one PC gamer in connected this will drastically reduce internet bandwidth consumption.